-Just a couple of years ago, today would have been a travel day.
-I’d have my bag packed, a batch of shortbread made, and would be (probably frantically) doing some last-minute work this morning before heading to the airport for a Thursday-to-Sunday pre-Christmas getaway.
+I’d have my bag packed, a batch of shortbread made, and would be (probably frantically) doing some last-minute work in the morning before heading to the airport for a Thursday-to-Sunday pre-Christmas getaway.
 Destination: Vancouver, and the home of my very best friend from — and the highlight of — my high school days.

 Well, maybe you know where this is heading.
 Dale died of multiple myeloma in January, 2005.
 So I can’t tell you how glad I am that I made a point of visiting every single year, no matter what was going on.

-Jean Gogolin, a speechwriter friend met through the serendipity of the Internet, shared in a recent newsletter an interesting perspective on the need for balance in life, contained in a speech by Coca-Cola CEO Bryan Dyson:
+Through Jean Gogolin, a speechwriter friend met through the serendipity of the Internet, I read an interesting perspective on the need for balance in life, contained in a speech by Coca-Cola CEO Bryan Dyson:

 “Imagine life as a game in which you are juggling some five balls in the air.
 You name them — work, family, health, friends and spirit, and you’re keeping all of these in the air.
 You will soon understand that work is a rubber ball.
 If you drop it, it will bounce back.
 But the other four balls — family, health, friends and spirit — are made of glass.
 If you drop one of these, it will be irrevocably scuffed, marked, nicked, damaged or even shattered.
 It will never be the same.
 You must understand that and strive for balance in your life.”